15 Beautiful Hidden Places in Sydney

 Knapsack Bridge in Glenbrook

-The viaduct was built in the second half of the 19th century as part of the Lapstone Zig Zag railway between the Emu Plains and Blaxland train stations.
+Built in the late 1800s as part of the Lapstone Zig Zag railway, it once connected the Emu Plains and Blaxland train stations.

-This railway closed in 1892, but the viaduct and other old relics are still there and can be discovered by doing a moderately challenging bushwalk.
+Although the railway closed in 1892, the viaduct and other relics remain and can be explored on a moderately challenging bushwalk.

-Keen to explore this unique spot?
-Check out our guide to the Lapstone Zig Zag walking track and Knapsack Bridge for the full story.
+Read our guide on the Lapstone Zig Zag Walk for the full story.

 Lennox Bridge in Glenbrook